 - blood thinners, such as warfarin (Coumadin) or apixaban (Eliquis)

 Radiofrequency catheter ablation

-Catheters enter the heart via blood vessels.
-Electrodes at the ends of the catheter are heated to ablate, or damage. the small sections of the heart responsible for the abnormal heartbeat.
+Electrodes at the ends of the catheter can ablate, or damage, small sections of the heart that are responsible for the abnormal heartbeat.

 - a fast pulse